-DanielJuncadellaPerez-Sala is a racing driver from Spain who started a career in formula racing but later switched to the sports cars.
+DanielJuncadellaPerez-Sala is a racing driver from Spain who started a career in formula racing but later switched to the sports cars and touring cars.
+He spent four seasons in the DTM between 2013 and 2016, driving for Mercedes, and then returned to DTM in 2018.
+For the 2019 DTM season, he joined Aston Martin.

-He was born on 7th of May 1991 in Barcelona and at the age of eight, he began to drive karting.
+He was born in May 1991 in Barcelona and at the age of eight, he began to drive karting.
 In 2004 began to compete in the various local and national events but until the end of 2006, he failed to score notable results.
 The Spaniard left karting racing with a slightly bitter taste but resolute to make progress in other categories.

 In 2007, Daniel switched to formula racing and competed in Master Formula Junior.
 He won 7 out of 21 races and had other 6 podiums before finishing the season as a runner-up.
 The same year he also appeared in selected Formula BMW ADAC events, but without too much success.